andrastantos/brew/docs/cpu/isa.rst

   |    FIELD_D    |       0       |       0       |       0       |
   +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

 All instructions in this group enter SCHEDULER mode.
-After execution $tpc points to the current instruction (the one generating the exception)
+After execution :code:`$tpc` points to the current instruction (the one generating the exception).

+If executed in SCHEDULER mode, execution jumps to address 0 per standard :ref:`exception handling<exception_handling>` rules.

 ==================== =========== ========================================================
 Instruction code     Assembly    Operation
 ==================== =========== ========================================================
-:ref:`0x0000<swi_0>` SWI 0       Used to fill unused code-pages;
-:ref:`0x1000<swi_1>` SWI 1       Used for software breakpoints :ref:`0x2000<swi_2>` SWI 2       Used to implement system calls :ref:`0x3000<swi_3>` SWI 3
+:ref:`0x0000<swi_0>` SWI 0       Used to fill unused code-pages :ref:`0x1000<swi_1>` SWI 1       Used for software breakpoints :ref:`0x2000<swi_2>` SWI 2       Used to implement system calls :ref:`0x3000<swi_3>` SWI 3
 :ref:`0x4000<swi_4>` SWI 4
 :ref:`0x5000<swi_5>` SWI 5
 :ref:`0x6000<swi_6>` SWI 6
-:ref:`0x7000<swi_7>` SWI 7       Functionally equivalent to invalid instruction exception
+:ref:`0x7000<swi_7>` SWI 7
 ==================== =========== ========================================================

+While the HW doesn't put any limitations on what each of these instructions are used for, the first three SWI levels are allocated by convention.

 ..
 TODO::
   The toolset might still think SII is 0x6000 and HWI is 0x7000!
 Need to follow-up